 A Deakin scholarship could help you pay for your course fees, living costs and study materials.
 If you've got something special to offer Deakin - or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
 Search or browse through our scholarships

 Graduates are highly sought after and find employment as property developers, private or government valuers, property advisors, market research analysts, property sales and acquisitions, financiers, sustainability consultants, funds manager, property and asset managers, leasing agents and land economists.
 Graduates are able to specialise in all facets of the real estate market including commercial and industrial property, residential property and other related land uses in the built environment.

-The course has received professional accreditation by the Australian Property Institute and the Royal Institution of Chartered Surveyors.
-Graduates will meet the academic requirements for membership for registration as a Certified Practising Valuer.
+The Bachelor of Property and Real Estate has professional accreditation by the Australian Property Institute (API) and the Royal Institution of Chartered Surveyors (RICS).
+Graduates will meet the academic requirements to be eligible for registration as a Certified Practising Valuer (CPV).

 Course learning outcomes